mhger/contao-module-mhgElements/readme.md

 # Contao Extension [mhgElements]

-New Contao content elements and modules.

-- Exitintent
+This bundle contains a collection of content elements, modules and modifications for the Contao CMS.

 Idea and realisation: <https://www.medienhaus-gersoene.de>

 ## Features
-- animations for content elements and modules
+- Animations for content elements (headlines, texts, images, links and galleries)
+- Exit Intent Layer / Popup
+- Page Loader Layer
+- Additional wrapper elements and CSS classes
-- improvments for existing / standard Contao content elements and modules
+- Improvments for existing / standard Contao content elements and modules

+### Dependencies of this extension
+- [mhgCore]

 ### Manual